mingjund/PronounMT/README.md

 # Improving Pronoun Translation for Prodrop Languages

 ## Script-Sub-Sub Alignment for Speaker Labeling
-This repo provides code for aligning subtitles in the `.ass` format of two different languages based on timestamps - **sub-sub alignment** and aligning scripts to subtitles for multiple episodes of TV series - **script-sub alignment**.
+This repo provides code for aligning subtitles of any two languages in the `.ass` format based on timestamps - **sub-sub alignment** and aligning scripts to subtitles for multiple episodes of TV series - **script-sub alignment**.

 Required Python libraries: `pysubs2`, `pykakasi`, `jaconv`, `nltk`.